Nutrition: What You Need to Know for Healthy Aging

 Truth: Some can be good for you.
 Instead, focus on eating more healthy fats.

-“Just don’t make fats — of any type — the largest part of your diet,” she says.
+But don’t make fats — of any type — the largest part of your diet.
 Bear in mind that fats help our bodies absorb many key vitamins and minerals for healthy aging.